-1. Add real foliage to your artificial tree
+1. Accent your artificial tree with real foliage

 Shop Floating shelves >

 3. Add fresh flowers to your Christmas tree

 Want to give your tree some natural festive style?
 Get that special touch by adding fresh flowers alongside your other Christmas decorations.
 The secret?
 Choose longer-lasting flowers like poinsettias or lilies, and wrap the base of their stem in cling film or damp cotton wool for maximum freshness.

 Baubles – not just for the tree anymore!
 This Christmas, splash out on a bumper pack and use them to perk up every inch of your house.
 Keeping a consistent colour palette, fill bowls, vases and lanterns with beautiful baubles and dot them about.
 For that extra sparkle, why not add string lights too?

 Ready to bring the outdoors inside?
 Try a Scandi-inspired Christmas interior by hanging small branches from your windows and walls, along with a medley of rustic wreaths and decorations.
 For the best wintery effect, use garden wire and well-secured picture hooks to hang the branches, before spraying them with matt white paint, frosting and silver glitter.

 6. Spread baubles and branches about

 Fancy a simple festive hack?
 From the kitchen to the dining room, transport the beauty of a Christmas tree to other parts of your home by putting decorated branches in glass vases.
 Taking the branches from your real tree?
 Cut them from the back so the missing ends are hidden, and wire the baubles on so they don’t fall off.

 Get your guests in the festive mindset from the minute they enter your home with a stylish Christmas welcome.
 Top your hall table with your mini trees and baubles, as well as some candles and glass vase with extra foliage for the perfect entrance atmosphere.